 The main issue can’t be ignored.
 And that issue is political correctness.
 Had these diversity quota’s never been enacted, LAPD could still be the shining beacon of responsible policing it used to be.
 Now, it’s largely regarded as one of the most corrupt in the U.S.

-When you’re department starts getting sued for acting like gangsters, it should be obvious why – because you’re hiring gangsters.
+When your department starts getting sued for acting like gangsters, it should be obvious why.
+Because you’re hiring gangsters.

 Police officers have one of the most important jobs of a society.
 To be fair, just, and an example to others’.
 When we give the reigns of this kind of power to those who are under-qualified and potentially unjust, we are just asking for trouble.
 And the LAPD is a perfect example of that.